Lupinari/ExpMetSim/README.md

-ExpMetSim is a very intuitive code to use.
-It is thoroughly described in “Design, assembly, and test of G-CLEF's exposure meter I: design trade-off and first conclusions” in preparation to be published at SPIE Optical Systems Design 2024 Proceedings.
+ExpMetSim is thoroughly described in “Design, assembly, and test of G-CLEF's exposure meter I: design trade-off and first conclusions” in preparation to be published at SPIE Optical Systems Design 2024 Proceedings.

 There is a separate section where you can choose inputs according to your need.
 The following parameters are
 customizable: